FAQ

 - GROUND SQUIRRELS: Like to find treats in campers' sleeping bags or backpacks.
 We instruct campers to not feed or touch the ground squirrels.
 They are an important part of our camp ecosystem and appear quite cute, but they sometimes carry disease and are still wild animals.

 - MOSQUITOES: The smallest and most persistent critter to actively seek out campers is the mosquito.
-All campers should bring non-aerosol bug repellent to camp and should wear it at dusk.
+All campers should bring bug repellent to camp and should wear it at dusk.

 - SNAKES: We are too high for rattlesnakes, but occasionally backpackers dip into lower elevations where they tend to dwell.
 The few snakes that are seen around camp are harmless and actually fun to watch.
 Campers are told to always leave snakes alone, unless a Nature leader has one to show them up close.